Rustam-Z/data-structures-and-algorithms/README.md

 ### Binary Search
 - Binary Search is a searching algorithm for finding an element's position in a **sorted array**.
-- It's fast and efficient, tIme complexity of binary search: `O(log n)`
+- It's fast and efficient, time complexity of binary search: `O(log n)`
 - In this method:
     - To search an element we compare it with the element present at the center of the list.
 If it matches then the search is successful.
     - Otherwise, the list is divided into two halves:
-        - One from 0th element to the center element (first half)
+        - One from the 0th element to the center element (first half)
-        - Another from center element to the last element (second half)
+        - Another from the center element to the last element (second half)
-    - The searching will now proceed in either of the two halves depending upon whether the element is greater or smaller than the center element.
+    - The search will now proceed in either of the two halves depending upon whether the element is greater or smaller than the center element.
     - If the element is smaller than the center element then the searching will be done in the first half, otherwise in the second half.
 - It can be done recursively or iteratively.
 - Pseudocode: